 - Open your Logic App on the Azure Portal and click Edit.
 You can also click Logic App designer inside Development Tools.

-- Then, on your action or trigger, click the 3 dots to open the option list and choose Add a note.
+- Then, on your action or trigger, click the 3 dots to open the options list, then choose Add a note.

 - A new note section will appear on the action or trigger configuration panel where you can enter your comment.
-Once the comment is entered, you can go out of the action step by moving to a new action or collapse that action.
+Once the comment is entered, you can exit the action step by moving to a new action or by collapsing the action.

 - Once you leave the action, the note will be present if you click it again.
 Note that a note icon is also added in the lower right corner of the shape, indicating that the trigger or action has a note.